 The Ronhill leggings are made from thermal materials with a brushed inner fabric - keep you cosy, but won't let you overheat.
 They fit tight against your body with great coverage giving your muscles support, but with plenty of stretch so your movement is not restricted.
 Another tick goes to the reflective details helping you to be seen when it's dark, and another goes to the pocket.

 When the temperature really starts to drop gloves can really make the difference - have you ever tried to do up shoelaces or open the front door when your hands are frozen?
+Once the warmer weather comes in spring, you can likely leave these at home but they are a must for winter!

 These gloves from dhb are cheap, cheerful and will keep your hands warm and snug.
 They also have a different material on the tip of the index finger so you can swipe your phone without taking them off!
 They're easy to pack away too, so if you do start to get a little toasty, can easily be shoved up a sleeve or in a pocket.